jesus-333/Dynamic-PyTorch-Net/README.md

 N.B.
 The file must be in the same folder of *DynamicNet.py* and *support_DynamicNet.py*

 # Citation
-If you use this project please cite me and share this repository :pray: :heart:
+If you use this project please cite this paper [Zancanaro et al.](https://arxiv.org/abs/2105.07917)